 - Blender or Immersion Blender - for whipping the ingredients until they get thick.

-- Measure canola oil, plain soy milk (or Ripple), lime juice, and apple cider vinegar, chipotle powder, and salt pouring it directly into your blender or immersion blender.
+Step 1 - Measure canola oil, plain soy milk (or Ripple), lime juice, apple cider vinegar, chipotle powder, and salt pouring it directly into your blender or immersion blender.

-- Keep the mayo in the fridge and use it as a dip or a spread.
+Step 4 - Keep the mayo in the fridge and use it as a dip or a sandwich spread.

 - Measure the ingredients carefully.
 Small changes will make your mayo thin and runny.

-- Adjust the amount of chipotle used to make your mayo spicier or more mild.
+- Adjust the amount of chipotle used to make your mayo spicier or milder.